 15. Watch the Sunset at Sunset Cliffs

-Sunset Cliffs is one of my favorite spots in San Diego.
-The rugged and rocky coastline is an ideal spot for running or walking along the sea-cliffs, or hunkering down at sunset to watch the sun disappear into the sea.
+Sunset Cliffs is one of my favorite spots in San Diego!
+The rugged and rocky coastline is an ideal spot for running or walking along the sea-cliffs.
+Or my favorite choice, hunker down at sunset to watch the sun disappear into the sea. 😍

 16. Explore Balboa Park